adityabanotra/simonGame/README.md

 # simonGame
-This is a application of famous game, 'Simon Game' which can help you in boosting your memorizing power.
+This is an application of the famous game, 'Simon Game'.
+It is based on testing memory skills.
+User need to memorize the pattern and level of the game increases continously until user makes any mistake.
 You can visit it [here](https://adityabanotra.github.io/simonGame/)